OpenAPITools/openapi-generator/samples/openapi3/client/petstore/go-experimental/go-petstore/docs/User.md

 HasUserStatus returns a boolean if a field has been set.

-### GetArbitraryObject

-`func (o *User) GetArbitraryObject() ObjectType`

-GetArbitraryObject returns the ArbitraryObject field if non-nil, zero value otherwise.

-### GetArbitraryObjectOk

-`func (o *User) GetArbitraryObjectOk() (*ObjectType, bool)`

-GetArbitraryObjectOk returns a tuple with the ArbitraryObject field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetArbitraryObject

-`func (o *User) SetArbitraryObject(v ObjectType)`

-SetArbitraryObject sets ArbitraryObject field to given value.

-### HasArbitraryObject

-`func (o *User) HasArbitraryObject() bool`

-HasArbitraryObject returns a boolean if a field has been set.

-### GetArbitraryNullableObject

-`func (o *User) GetArbitraryNullableObject() ObjectType`

-GetArbitraryNullableObject returns the ArbitraryNullableObject field if non-nil, zero value otherwise.

-### GetArbitraryNullableObjectOk

-`func (o *User) GetArbitraryNullableObjectOk() (*ObjectType, bool)`

-GetArbitraryNullableObjectOk returns a tuple with the ArbitraryNullableObject field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetArbitraryNullableObject

-`func (o *User) SetArbitraryNullableObject(v ObjectType)`

-SetArbitraryNullableObject sets ArbitraryNullableObject field to given value.

-### HasArbitraryNullableObject

-`func (o *User) HasArbitraryNullableObject() bool`

-HasArbitraryNullableObject returns a boolean if a field has been set.

-### SetArbitraryNullableObjectNil

-`func (o *User) SetArbitraryNullableObjectNil(b bool)`

- SetArbitraryNullableObjectNil sets the value for ArbitraryNullableObject to be an explicit nil

-### UnsetArbitraryNullableObject
-`func (o *User) UnsetArbitraryNullableObject()`

-UnsetArbitraryNullableObject ensures that no value is present for ArbitraryNullableObject, not even an explicit nil
-### GetArbitraryTypeValue

-`func (o *User) GetArbitraryTypeValue() AnyType`

-GetArbitraryTypeValue returns the ArbitraryTypeValue field if non-nil, zero value otherwise.

-### GetArbitraryTypeValueOk

-`func (o *User) GetArbitraryTypeValueOk() (*AnyType, bool)`

-GetArbitraryTypeValueOk returns a tuple with the ArbitraryTypeValue field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetArbitraryTypeValue

-`func (o *User) SetArbitraryTypeValue(v AnyType)`

-SetArbitraryTypeValue sets ArbitraryTypeValue field to given value.

-### HasArbitraryTypeValue

-`func (o *User) HasArbitraryTypeValue() bool`

-HasArbitraryTypeValue returns a boolean if a field has been set.

-### GetArbitraryNullableTypeValue

-`func (o *User) GetArbitraryNullableTypeValue() AnyType`

-GetArbitraryNullableTypeValue returns the ArbitraryNullableTypeValue field if non-nil, zero value otherwise.

-### GetArbitraryNullableTypeValueOk

-`func (o *User) GetArbitraryNullableTypeValueOk() (*AnyType, bool)`

-GetArbitraryNullableTypeValueOk returns a tuple with the ArbitraryNullableTypeValue field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetArbitraryNullableTypeValue

-`func (o *User) SetArbitraryNullableTypeValue(v AnyType)`

-SetArbitraryNullableTypeValue sets ArbitraryNullableTypeValue field to given value.

-### HasArbitraryNullableTypeValue

-`func (o *User) HasArbitraryNullableTypeValue() bool`

-HasArbitraryNullableTypeValue returns a boolean if a field has been set.

-### SetArbitraryNullableTypeValueNil

-`func (o *User) SetArbitraryNullableTypeValueNil(b bool)`

- SetArbitraryNullableTypeValueNil sets the value for ArbitraryNullableTypeValue to be an explicit nil

-### UnsetArbitraryNullableTypeValue
-`func (o *User) UnsetArbitraryNullableTypeValue()`

-UnsetArbitraryNullableTypeValue ensures that no value is present for ArbitraryNullableTypeValue, not even an explicit nil
+### GetObjectWithNoDeclaredProps

+`func (o *User) GetObjectWithNoDeclaredProps() ObjectType`

+GetObjectWithNoDeclaredProps returns the ObjectWithNoDeclaredProps field if non-nil, zero value otherwise.

+### GetObjectWithNoDeclaredPropsOk

+`func (o *User) GetObjectWithNoDeclaredPropsOk() (*ObjectType, bool)`

+GetObjectWithNoDeclaredPropsOk returns a tuple with the ObjectWithNoDeclaredProps field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetObjectWithNoDeclaredProps

+`func (o *User) SetObjectWithNoDeclaredProps(v ObjectType)`

+SetObjectWithNoDeclaredProps sets ObjectWithNoDeclaredProps field to given value.

+### HasObjectWithNoDeclaredProps

+`func (o *User) HasObjectWithNoDeclaredProps() bool`

+HasObjectWithNoDeclaredProps returns a boolean if a field has been set.

+### GetObjectWithNoDeclaredPropsNullable

+`func (o *User) GetObjectWithNoDeclaredPropsNullable() ObjectType`

+GetObjectWithNoDeclaredPropsNullable returns the ObjectWithNoDeclaredPropsNullable field if non-nil, zero value otherwise.

+### GetObjectWithNoDeclaredPropsNullableOk

+`func (o *User) GetObjectWithNoDeclaredPropsNullableOk() (*ObjectType, bool)`

+GetObjectWithNoDeclaredPropsNullableOk returns a tuple with the ObjectWithNoDeclaredPropsNullable field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetObjectWithNoDeclaredPropsNullable

+`func (o *User) SetObjectWithNoDeclaredPropsNullable(v ObjectType)`

+SetObjectWithNoDeclaredPropsNullable sets ObjectWithNoDeclaredPropsNullable field to given value.

+### HasObjectWithNoDeclaredPropsNullable

+`func (o *User) HasObjectWithNoDeclaredPropsNullable() bool`

+HasObjectWithNoDeclaredPropsNullable returns a boolean if a field has been set.

+### SetObjectWithNoDeclaredPropsNullableNil

+`func (o *User) SetObjectWithNoDeclaredPropsNullableNil(b bool)`

+ SetObjectWithNoDeclaredPropsNullableNil sets the value for ObjectWithNoDeclaredPropsNullable to be an explicit nil

+### UnsetObjectWithNoDeclaredPropsNullable
+`func (o *User) UnsetObjectWithNoDeclaredPropsNullable()`

+UnsetObjectWithNoDeclaredPropsNullable ensures that no value is present for ObjectWithNoDeclaredPropsNullable, not even an explicit nil
+### GetAnyTypeProp

+`func (o *User) GetAnyTypeProp() AnyType`

+GetAnyTypeProp returns the AnyTypeProp field if non-nil, zero value otherwise.

+### GetAnyTypePropOk

+`func (o *User) GetAnyTypePropOk() (*AnyType, bool)`

+GetAnyTypePropOk returns a tuple with the AnyTypeProp field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetAnyTypeProp

+`func (o *User) SetAnyTypeProp(v AnyType)`

+SetAnyTypeProp sets AnyTypeProp field to given value.

+### HasAnyTypeProp

+`func (o *User) HasAnyTypeProp() bool`

+HasAnyTypeProp returns a boolean if a field has been set.

+### GetAnyTypeExceptNullProp

+`func (o *User) GetAnyTypeExceptNullProp() ObjectType`

+GetAnyTypeExceptNullProp returns the AnyTypeExceptNullProp field if non-nil, zero value otherwise.

+### GetAnyTypeExceptNullPropOk

+`func (o *User) GetAnyTypeExceptNullPropOk() (*ObjectType, bool)`

+GetAnyTypeExceptNullPropOk returns a tuple with the AnyTypeExceptNullProp field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetAnyTypeExceptNullProp

+`func (o *User) SetAnyTypeExceptNullProp(v ObjectType)`

+SetAnyTypeExceptNullProp sets AnyTypeExceptNullProp field to given value.

+### HasAnyTypeExceptNullProp

+`func (o *User) HasAnyTypeExceptNullProp() bool`

+HasAnyTypeExceptNullProp returns a boolean if a field has been set.

+### GetAnyTypePropNullable

+`func (o *User) GetAnyTypePropNullable() AnyType`

+GetAnyTypePropNullable returns the AnyTypePropNullable field if non-nil, zero value otherwise.

+### GetAnyTypePropNullableOk

+`func (o *User) GetAnyTypePropNullableOk() (*AnyType, bool)`

+GetAnyTypePropNullableOk returns a tuple with the AnyTypePropNullable field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetAnyTypePropNullable

+`func (o *User) SetAnyTypePropNullable(v AnyType)`

+SetAnyTypePropNullable sets AnyTypePropNullable field to given value.

+### HasAnyTypePropNullable

+`func (o *User) HasAnyTypePropNullable() bool`

+HasAnyTypePropNullable returns a boolean if a field has been set.

+### SetAnyTypePropNullableNil

+`func (o *User) SetAnyTypePropNullableNil(b bool)`

+ SetAnyTypePropNullableNil sets the value for AnyTypePropNullable to be an explicit nil

+### UnsetAnyTypePropNullable
+`func (o *User) UnsetAnyTypePropNullable()`

+UnsetAnyTypePropNullable ensures that no value is present for AnyTypePropNullable, not even an explicit nil

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)